-We have audited the Food Bank of Northeast Louisiana, Inc.'s compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Food Bank of Northeast Louisiana, Inc.'s major federal programs for the years ended June 30, 2022.
+We have audited the Food Bank of Northeast Louisiana, Inc.'s compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Food Bank of Northeast Louisiana, Inc.'s major federal programs for the year ended June 30, 2024.
 Food Bank of Northeast Louisiana, Inc.'s major federal programs are identified in the Summary of Auditors' Results section of the accompanying Schedule of Findings and Questioned Costs.

-In our opinion, the Food Bank of Northeast Louisiana, Inc. complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of the major federal programs for the year ended June 30, 2022.
+In our opinion, the Food Bank of Northeast Louisiana, Inc. complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of the major federal programs for the year ended June 30, 2024.